 - to promote the relational and consultative nature of the accreditation process.
 The site visit will begin in the late afternoon on day 1 and conclude early evening on day 2.

-The National Site Team Chair will work collaboratively to develop the schedule with the center’s ACPE Certified Educator.
+The National Site Team Chair will work collaboratively to develop the schedule with the program’s ACPE Certified Educator.
 When developing the schedule, the following items will be considered:

 - Are there any issues or concerns that were lifted up in the materials that the site team needs to discuss with the center’s educator?
 These may be related to compliance or may be items that the site team wishes to seek clarification or verification.

-- What does the ACPE Certified Educator want to highlight about their center for the site team?
+- What does the ACPE Certified Educator want to highlight about their program for the site team?